oddy-boop/Edusync-git/src/supabase/policies.md

 -- ================================================================================================
--- St. Joseph's Montessori - Definitive RLS Policy and Schema Fix Script v2.6 -- Description: This script corrects table column types and sets up all Row Level Security (RLS) --              policies.
+-- St. Joseph's Montessori - Definitive RLS Policy and Schema Fix Script v2.7 -- Description: This script corrects table column types and sets up all Row Level Security (RLS) --              policies.
 It is designed to be run on a database where tables already exist.
 --              It drops old policies, alters columns, and re-creates policies in the correct order.
+-- v2.7 Change: Corrects a recursive policy on `user_roles` to prevent login errors for admins.
 -- ================================================================================================

 -- ================================================================================================